 - It’s possible you’re pressing the Home button for too long.
 It only takes one press to unlock the screen.
 Any longer and you may trigger Siri instead if the above feature has been turned on.

 - If you have Touch ID enabled, head to Settings > General > Accessibility > Home Button and turn on the Rest Finger to Open setting.
 This will allow you to simply rest your finger on the button to use the fingerprint reader, instead of having to apply pressure to the Home button.
 If this doesn’t work immediately, restart your device.

 Problem: “Hey Siri” doesn’t work after updating to iOS 10

-Following the update to iOS 10, any attempts to use the “Hey Siri” voice command to prompt Siri will fail.
-However, Siri can still be used by holding down the Home button, and will function as intended.
+Following the update to iOS 10, people on the Apple forums have said that any attempts to use the “Hey Siri” voice command to prompt Siri will fail.
+However, Siri can still be used by holding down the Home button and will function as intended.

 - Go to Settings > Siri and make sure the “Hey Siri” feature is on.

 - Turn Siri and “Hey Siri” completely off and restart your iOS device.
 Turn Siri back on and set up “Hey Siri” once again.

 - Try resetting your settings by going to Settings > General > Reset > Reset All Settings.
 Then, set up Siri once again.